cecid/hermes-docs/docs/source/first_step.rst

 What is a partnership?
 ^^^^^^^^^^^^^^^^^^^^^^

 A partnership in Hermes is defined as a channel to your business partner.
-A partnership is a **simplex** (one-way) communication channel to your business partner.
-In a typical two-way business document exchange, the Hermes in each party should have **TWO** partnerships; one for sending, another for receiving.
+A partnership is a **Simplex** (one-way) communication channel to your business partner.
+In a typical two-way business document exchange, the Hermes in each party should have **TWO** matching partnership for sending and receiving [1]_.
 After the partnerships have been defined, the application can reference the partnerships to send or receive business messages.

 .. image:: /_static/images/first_step/Partnership_Overview.png

+..
+[1] **Duplux** communication channel in Hermes can also be setup by configuring only **ONE** matching partnership in sending and receiving parties.

 Existing partnership types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^